bkielbasa/developer20/content/post/garnish-simple-varnish-in-go/index.md

 }
 {{< / highlight >}}

-Firstly, we check if the HTTP method supports caching.
+We check if the HTTP method supports caching.
 Only GET requests should be cached.
 Then, we use [the reverse proxy](https://developer20.com/writing-proxy-in-go/) to pass the request further.
 When the response is returned we take a look at the `Cache-Control` header and based on this information we make the decision: to cache or not to cache.
 In the end, we add the `X-Cache` header which informs the client if the response was cached or not.

 {{< highlight go >}}
 func (g *garnish) ServeHTTP(rw http.ResponseWriter, r *http.Request) {